 Lila M. Stromer has extensive editorial experience with academic, business, and creative writing.
 As the former managing editor of a highly ranked academic journal and as a freelancer, she has line-edited journal articles, dissertations, and full-length books in the fields of anthropology, history, political science, and sociology.
 Beyond that, Lila has edited dozens of pieces of marketing, fundraising, and informational literature, and has created and edited website content.
 Lila’s work with creative manuscripts has focused on theatre scripts, memoirs and stories.
 Her professional affiliations include the Chicago Creative Coalition, Chicago Women in Publishing, Editorial Freelancers Association, and Literary Managers and Dramaturgs of the Americas.

 Felicia Lee joined CambridgeEditors in January 2012.
-Felicia holds a B.A. and M.A. in English from Stanford University, and a Ph.D. in linguistics from UCLA.
-She has held teaching and research positions at UCLA, USC, the University of British Columbia, and the University of Florida, as well as technical editing and promotional writing positions with major corporations including Xerox and Rockwell International.
+She holds a BA and MA in English from Stanford University, and a PhD in linguistics from UCLA.
+She has held teaching and research positions at UCLA, USC, University of British Columbia, and University of Florida, as well as technical editing and promotional writing positions with major corporations including Xerox and Rockwell International.

 Fran Granville has more than 30 years’ experience in writing, editing, copyediting, and proofreading.
 Although she has worked primarily for EDN, a trade magazine targeting electronics and electrical engineers, she also has experience in writing technical documentation for high-tech companies; writing articles for both trade and consumer publications, including articles targeting subscribers to medical insurance; copyediting for The Institutes, an insurance education organization; and proofreading for Northeastern University’s faculty and student publications.
 Fran has a degree in English from the University of Massachusetts.